Widespread ransomware attack is affecting hundreds of businesses

 The WannaCry computer worm affected hundreds of thousands of people in 2017.
 The National Security Agency eventually linked the North Korean government to the creation of the worm.

 Ransomware attacks increased significantly in frequency and severity during 2020.
-A report from a task force of more than 60 experts said nearly 2,400 governments, healthcare systems and schools in the country were hit by ransomware in 2020.
+A report from a task force of more than 60 experts said nearly 2,400 governments, health-care systems and schools in the country were hit by ransomware in 2020.
 Organizations paid attackers more than $412 million in ransom payments last year, according to analysis firm Chainalysis.

 After a May attack on Colonial Pipeline — which spurred panicked lines at gas pumps and empty fuel stations — the U.S. government increased its emphasis on addressing cybersecurity issues, and urged corporate America to strengthen its computer security.